lfoppiano/document-qa/README.md

 ## Acknolwedgement

-This project is developed at the [National Institute for Materials Science](https://www.nims.go.jp) (NIMS) in Japan.
+This project is developed at the [National Institute for Materials Science](https://www.nims.go.jp) (NIMS) in Japan in collaboration with the [Lambard-ML-Team](https://github.com/Lambard-ML-Team).